Demand Delay of New Taxes on Tax-Exempt Organizations

 Taxes, Fees, and PILOTs

-filings with the state and federal governments for years, sometimes decades.
+receiving exemption from filings with the state and federal governments for years, sometimes decades.
 Tax revenues from the revocation pale in comparison to the economic impact nonprofits bring to the area according to a coalition of nonprofit organizations.
 Local arts and culture nonprofits produced an estimated $168 million in economic impact in the area in 2015.
-Gian-Carl Casa, president and CEO of the state association of nonprofits, CT Community Nonprofit Alliance, said this may be a broader trend in Connecticut.
+Gian-Carl Casa, president and CEO of the state association of nonprofits, CT Community Nonprofit Alliance, said this may be a broader

 - PILOTs: The Stockbridge, Massachusetts Board of Assessors recently held a public hearing to consider input to institute a payment in lieu of taxes (PILOT) program.
 The board is looking to other communities in the commonwealth for guidance on how to structure a plan to secure funding from nonprofits that are exempt from property taxes.
 Voters will be asked in May to consider a nonbinding ballot question on establishing a PILOT program.
 Seven nonprofits in the area have contributed payments totaling $72,549 in the past year, according to the local treasurer.